emdubb/slackline_app/README.md

 Solution: This application allows slackers to post the location of their lines.
 All users will be able to see a list of posted lines allowing the slackline community to foster and provide slackers with places they can practice with fellow slackers.

-Follow the progress on [Trello](https://trello.com/b/m6QEUkeR/slackline-application)

-## Get Started

-Just got the app [here](https://desolate-wildwood-7177.herokuapp.com/) and you can get slackin!
-To see recent lnies you don't even have to log in.
-If you want to contribute to the community and post your line create an account and add your line(s) and post them wheneve you are slacking!
-See ya around!

 ## Design